IkramUdDoula/hashbase/README.md

 - 📧 **Gmail Widget** - Display unread emails from Gmail
 - 🚀 **Netlify Widget** - Monitor latest deploys from all your projects
 - 🤖 **AI Chat Widget** - Chat with OpenAI (GPT-4) or Claude AI assistants with web search
-- 🔍 **Web Search Integration** - Enable real-time web search for AI responses
+- 🔍 **Web Search Integration** - Enable real-time web search for AI responses using Tavily AI
 - ⚙️ **In-App Configuration** - Configure API secrets directly in the app (no .env file needed!)
 - 🎛️ **Widget Management** - Enable/disable widgets from the settings panel
 - 🎨 Beautiful, modern UI with Tailwind CSS and shadcn/ui